ChrisColeTech/todo-list-mcp/README.md

 ```

 ### **Bug Triage Workflow**
+**User prompt:** *"I have a critical iOS login crash that needs immediate attention.
+Create a structured task with debugging steps, then help me prioritize it above other tasks."*

 **What it does:** Organize and prioritize bug fixes with structured investigation and resolution steps.

 **How our MCP makes it better:**